 Pindar is generally considered both Greek lyric’s best poet, and its most difficult.
 He is most famous for his epinicians, poems celebrating victors at Greek games such as the Olympics.
 The beauty of these poems has caused a lot of argument among scholars, chiefly due to the fact that we know Pindar was paid to write them.
 Scholars struggle with the concept that such beauty is the product of a poet who has been hired by a wealthy, aristocratic victor, and whereas some see an elegance and wisdom in his verses that transcends this motive, others argue that everything within his odes is geared towards praising his employers.

-Pythian 8 is concerned with, among other things, the brevity and insecurity of life.
+Pythian 8 is concerned with, among other things, the brevity and insecurity of mortal happiness.
 His description of the victor’s success is overshadowed by a vision of those he has defeated:

 Returning to their mothers, sweet laughter does not